 Picked up a Monoprice Select Mini v2 to use while my bigger printer is florpin’ away at long jobs, and damned if the little bastard doesn’t do a tremendous job.
 I mean for, what, $160 on sale?
 Nice.
 The last time I bought a “cheapie second 3d printer” it was the Da Vinci almost three years ago, which I hated for reasons that were mostly, admittedly, ideological.
-Now I am doing dumb shit with much greater efficiency.
+Now I can do dumb things with much greater efficiency.
 All thanks to Weichai Power!
 I mean, probably.

 I commute by bike to work, and I was looking into a better way to carry my garbage back and forth.
 Better, even, than bungee-cording my bag to the back.
 My old bike had an old soda crate on it, which worked okay, but my more recent bike has a big-ass 8 lb. chain lock and is Dutch, so I was in search of a Dutchier way to carry things.
 The Fietsklik is one such thing, but I couldn’t really find any review of it, at least in English, although it was a Kickstarter about 18 months ago (most of the English-language Fietsklik things are coverage of the Kickstarter).
 So, this is that.
 For reference, my commute to work is 3.3 miles each way on a very bumpy dedicated bike path.
 Between the bumps and the fact that I do it whether it’s raining or 110 °F, I wanted something that was both well thought-out and tough.